powsybl/powsybl-core/docs/grid_features/network_modifications.md

 Controls saturation redistribution mode for ProportionalScalable.
 - `RESPECT_OF_VOLUME_ASKED`: the scaling will distribute the power asked as much as possible by iterating if elements get saturated, even if it means not respecting potential percentages.
-- `RESPECT_OF_DISTRIBUTION`: the scaling will respect the percentages even if it means not scaling all what is asked.
+- `RESPECT_OF_DISTRIBUTION`: the scaling will respect the percentages even if it means not scaling all that is asked.
 - `ONESHOT`: the scaling will distribute the power asked as is, in one iteration even if elements get saturated and even if it means not respecting potential percentages.